Zolko-123/FreeCAD_Assembly4/Examples/Tutorial2/TUTORIAL2.md

 **Result:** Our master sketch is finished.

-**Note:** It is important to note that there are many ways to build a master-sketch to represent a given assembly structure, so we suggest you take your time to build a well working master sketch before going into the detailed geometrical design of your parts.
-In our example, the kinematics is volontarily very simple and thus the master sketch is also very simple.
+**Note:** It is important to note that there are many ways to build a master sketch to represent a given assembly structure, so we suggest you take your time to build a well working master sketch before going into the detailed geometrical design of your parts.
+In our example, the kinematic is voluntarily very simple and thus the master sketch is also very simple.
 As a general rule, any problem that can be reduced to a 2D geometry can be easily modeled in this way.
 Some assemblies that are in 3D space can be modeled by a series of master sketches, but there are also some fully 3D setups that cannot, in any way, be modeled like this: a hexapod for example.